Medically Reviewed April 2023, by Claire Clarke - Head of Surgical Services for The Harley Medical Group

 Skin cancer can develop if skin is exposed to harmful ultraviolet (UV) rays.
 These can damage skin cells and, in the worst cases, cause mutation.
 These mutated cells may proliferate as cancers, and are at risk of developing into malignant melanoma – the deadliest form of skin cancer.

-If you are unsure whether your moles are normal, take a look at our guide to see if you need a check-up.
+If you are unsure whether a mole is normal, take a look at our visual guide below to see if you need a check-up.
 Consult your GP and dermatologist if you notice any of the warning signs on yourself.

-Most moles are harmless, but some can develop into melanoma.
+Most moles are harmless (benign), but some can develop into melanoma.
 Anybody who has more than 100 moles are at the greatest risk of melanoma, so it is a good idea to check your skin every few months for any noticeable changes.

 Moles are most commonly found on areas that often catch the sun, such as the back, legs, arms and face.
 However, many cancerous moles hide in unsuspecting areas, such as the scalp, behind the knees, under the fingernails, between the toes and on the soles of the feet.